 Clothing

 One of the most important aspects of winter cycling is to stay warm and comfortable in the wet weather or when the temperature approaches or gets below zero.
-If you keep toasty in the poor weather, there is no reason you can't enjoy winter riding.
-We will have a look at some of the common clothing choices, including some handy tips as well as a few good options of each clothing type.
+If you make sure you have a good waterproofs for cycling, you will keep toasty in the poor weather, there is no reason you can't enjoy winter riding.

 We have a blog on how to dress for cycling in the cold